Safed is an ancient city in the Northern District of Israel. It is also called “Tsfat,” “Tzfas,” “Safad,” “Zfat” or “Zefat”.

 Sefad’s “Old City” is split into two sections: the Old Jewish Quarter and the Artist Quarter (or Artist’s Colony).

-The Zefat Artists’ Colony is located just south of the Old Jewish Quarter of Zfat.
+The Zefat Artists’ Colony is located just south of the Old Jewish Quarter of Zefat.
 Safed already began attracting artists in the 1920’s, who were inspired by its unique atmosphere, picturesque alleys and the striking natural landscapes nearby.
 The Safad Artists’ Colony was established shortly after the War of Independence and has since flourished.
 Newly arrived immigrants — most of them coming from Eastern Europe and North Africa — moved into abandoned homes.

-We recommend beginning with the Zfat Artists’ General Exhibition located in an old abandoned mosque in the heart of the Artists Quarter.
+We recommend beginning with the Zefat Artists’ General Exhibition located at an old abandoned mosque in the heart of the Artists Quarter.
 From there, set out to explore the studios and galleries in the alleyways between Tet Vav and Tet Zayin Streets.

-Some of the artists in Safed have been strongly influence by Kabbalah, but most others focus in the works on local landscapes or subjects not specifically connected to Zefat.
+Some of the artists in Safed have been strongly influenced by Kabbalah, but most others focus in the works on local landscapes or subjects not specifically connected to Zefat.

 Open hours are a bit irregular, but the artists are generally welcoming to visitors and happy to discuss their work.

-We recommend that you allow time to browse and enjoy the unique atmosphere of both the Zefat Artists’ Colony & of the Zefat Old Jewish Quarter.
-For an overview of Zefat/Safed see An Introduction to Zefat.
+We recommend that you allow time to browse and enjoy the unique atmosphere of both the Zefat Artists’ Colony and of the Zefat Old Jewish Quarter.
+For an overview of Zefat/Safed, check out An Introduction to Zefat.